 Benefits paid earlier than your Normal Pension Age, other than on the grounds of permanent ill health, may be reduced to take account of their early payment and the fact that your pension will be paid for longer.
 Benefits paid after your Normal Pension Age will be increased.

+The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
+For more information, see the Pension age changes section.

 What if I have two or more L G P S jobs?

 If you: